-When your thesis chair has approved the prospectus, have that faculty member sign the Thesis Application Form (available on the Honors webpage) and submit the form, together with 3 copies of your prospectus, to the Honors Office.
-If you have a third committee member, that person should also sign the form.
+When your thesis chair has approved the prospectus, have that faculty member sign the Thesis Application Form and submit the form, together with three copies of your prospectus, to the Honors office.
+If you have an "optional" committee member, that person should also sign the form.

-Within three weeks, the Honors Office will contact you via e-mail with information on who will serve as the Honors contact on your thesis committee.
+Within two weeks, the Honors office will contact you via email with information on who will serve as the Honors contact on your thesis committee.
 The Honors contact represents the Honors Committee.
 With this appointment, your thesis committee is complete.
-You can then set up a meeting with your committee to develop a Memorandum of Agreement (available on the Honors webpage).
+You can then set up a meeting with your committee to develop a Memorandum of Agreement.

 2. Memorandum of Agreement

 In order to enroll in thesis credits, you must turn in a completed, signed Memorandum of Agreement to the Honors office.
 This Memorandum of Agreement serves as a kind of contract that approves your thesis project and the details of how you will conduct it.
 Upon receipt of the Memorandum of Agreement, the Honors Coordinator will give a final review of your project, and the Office will then authorize you to register for thesis credits.

 The Memorandum of Agreement will include specific details about any changes to your project as described in the prospectus that were agreed upon by you and your committee.
 The Memorandum will also provide an agreed-upon timeline for completing the project and specify exactly how the thesis credits will be allocated.
 A thesis project must involve nine credits of coursework divided over a minimum of two semesters.
 You may, however, include previous coursework as a part of those nine credits; you may also divide the credits among several different course numbers.
 A portion of the credits should fall under a '489' number, which indicates on your transcript that you have undertaken a Senior Honors Thesis.
 To register for a 489 course in any department, you must obtain approval from the Honors Program.